Governor of Puerto Rico

-The governor of Puerto Rico (gobernador de Puerto Rico) is the head of government of the Commonwealth of Puerto Rico, and commander-in-chief of the Puerto Rico National Guard.
+The governor of Puerto Rico (gobernador de Puerto Rico) is the head of government of the Commonwealth of Puerto Rico, an unincorporated territory of the United States.
+Elected to unlimited four-year terms through popular vote by the residents of the archipelago and island, the governor is the head of the executive branch of the government of Puerto Rico and the commander-in-chief of the Puerto Rico National Guard.
+Currently, Jenniffer González-Colón is serving as the 190th governor of Puerto Rico.

 The governor has a duty to enforce local laws, to convene the Legislative Assembly, the power to either approve or veto bills passed by the Legislative Assembly, to appoint government officers, to appoint justices, and to grant pardons.
 Since 1948, the governor has been elected by the people of Puerto Rico.
 Prior to that, the governor was appointed either by the king of Spain (1510–1898) or the president of the United States (1898–1948).

 Article IV of the Constitution of Puerto Rico vests the executive power on the governor and empowers them with the faculty to appoint officers.
 These two faculties in allow the governor to delegate most of their functions while continuing to be the chief executive and head of government.